Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 10: Apply for Business Licenses and Permits

-Depending on what your business does and where it is located, there will likely be various business licenses and permits needed before starting your business.
+Depending on what your business does and where it is located, various business licenses and permits will likely be needed before starting your business.
 Some common registrations include:

 • Business Licenses – The state of Michigan doesn’t have a general business license; however, many cities require a business license to operate.

-• Professional Licensing – Some services such as antique dealers, bakeries, car washes, lawn services, dog groomers, and photographers require licensing in Michigan.
-While this isn’t a license on the business, licensing is required in order to operate.
+• Professional LicensingSome services, such as antique dealers, bakeries, car washes, lawn services, dog groomers, and photographers, require licensing in Michigan.
+While this isn’t a license for the business, licensing is required in order to operate.

 Step 11: File Annual Reports

-Corporations are required to submit an annual report with the Michigan Department of Licensing and Regulatory Affairs by filing online or with paper form CSCL/CD-2500.
+Corporations are required to submit an annual report to the Michigan Department of Licensing and Regulatory Affairs by filing online or with paper form CSCL/CD-2500.
 The annual report is due each year on or before May 15th, beginning the year after formation.

 Some (but not all) of the links on StartUp101.com are affiliate links.
 This means that a special tracking code is used and that we may make a small commission on the sale of an item if you purchase through one of these links.
 The price of the item is the same for you whether it is an affiliate link or not, and using affiliate links helps us to maintain this website.